beroge/vw-computer-repair-pro/README.md

-This is the wordpress template for the pc-nm.com site
+This is the wordpress template for the pc-nm.com site (in full site on local)